adam-chalmers/advent-of-code-2024/README.md

 ## Setup

 Written using node 22 and built to use yarn 4.
 Simply run `yarn` (use `corepack enable` first if you haven't already) to setup.
+No TypeScript building should be necessary as all code runs using `ts-node` (using swc as a compiler for speed).

 If you want to use scripts (see below) to initialise new days and pull inputs automatically:
 1. Create a new, empty file in the root of this repository named `.token`.